peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static class Encodings

 Contains methods for converting text from one character encoding to another.
 This class also contains convenience methods for converting strings and other character inputs to sequences of bytes and vice versa.
 The WHATWG Encoding Standard defines algorithms for the most common character encodings used on Web pages and recommends the UTF-8 encoding for new specifications and Web pages.
-Calling the  `GetEncoding(name)`  method returns one of the character encodings with the given name under the Encoding Standard.
+Calling the  `GetEncoding(name)`  method returns one of the character encodings with the specified name under the Encoding Standard.

 Now let's define some terms.